• AI-enabled physics-based multiscale models power digital twin simulators for in silico oncology and nanomedicine applications.

 Intracellular Trafficking

-Biological membranes are ubiquitous in every aspect of cell biology and plays the key roles of barrier, carrier and host.
+Biological membranes are ubiquitous in every aspect of cell biology and play the key roles of barrier, carrier, host, and mediators of communication.
 Using computational techniques encompassing nano to micron length scales, we investigate the chemical and physical properties of membranes in order to elucidate their role in a biological process of Intracellular Trafficking.

 Read More